 It is a void that has to be filled fast.
 For the patients and family, the time is limited.

-Compelled to improve end of life care, and reduce unnecessary pain and suffering for these patients, HPCA foundation is formally founded in March 2017 starting from a all-volunteer organization.
+Compelled to improve end of life care, and reduce unnecessary pain and suffering for these patients in Chinese communities, HPCA foundation is formally founded in March 2017 starting from an all-volunteer organization with no paid staff.